-Microsoft has included an Enhanced Search Mode in Windows 10 v1903.
-Compared to the Classic Mode, Enhanced search mode indexes everything on your Windows 10 PC.
-In this post, we will share how you can enable Enhanced Search mode in Windows 10, and also try to understand how it is different from the Classic search.
+Microsoft has included an Enhanced Search Mode in Windows 11 and Windows 10.
+Compared to the Classic Mode, Enhanced search mode indexes everything on your Windows PC.
+In this post, we will share how you can enable Enhanced Search mode in Windows 11/10, and also try to understand how it is different from the Classic search.

 What is Classic Windows Search

-Windows 10 calls the old search technique as a classic search in this version.
+Windows 11/10 calls the old search technique as a classic search in this version.
 The Classic search mode is restricted to Libraries and Desktop.
-The end users can choose to customize search location by manually adding them to the indexer.
-In simple words, it would index files and folders which user wanted to get indexed.
-If the search term were not in the index, it would initiate the regular search which takes longer time.
+The end users can choose to customize search locations by manually adding them to the indexer.
+In simple words, it would index files and folders that users wanted to get indexed.
+If the search term were not in the index, it would initiate the regular search which takes a longer time.

 What is Enhanced Windows Search